Bloomberg Philanthropies: Government innovation

 The next round of the innovation contest — focusing on American cities — was announced in June 2017.
-The next round of the innovation contest — focusing on American cities — was announced in June 2017.
 In fall 2018, nine cities were announced as the winners: Denver, CO; Durham, NC; Fort Collins, CO; Georgetown, TX; Huntington, WV; Los Angeles; New Rochelle, NY; Philadelphia; and South Bend, IN.
 The winning projects addressed a range of subjects including homelessness, climate change and the opioid crisis.

 In April 2015, Bloomberg Philanthropies launched What Works Cities, a $42 million national initiative to help 100 mid-sized American cities better use data and evidence to improve government effectiveness and residents' lives.
 As of March 2016, 27 U.S. cities were official participants in the program.

 In 2016, Bloomberg gave Harvard $32 million to create the Bloomberg Harvard City Leadership Initiative within Harvard Kennedy School's Ash Center for Democratic Governance and Innovation; the initiative provides training to mayors and their aides on innovative municipal leadership and challenges facing cities.
+As of July 2023, 275 mayors and more than 400 top aides have gone through the leadership program.
+During the first year of the COVID-19 pandemic, Bloomberg Philanthropies through its government innovation program had organized weekly calls with mayors as well as public health chiefs and other political leaders to trade information and ideas.

 In March 2021, Bloomberg Philanthropies donated $150 million to Harvard University to create the Bloomberg Center for Cities to support mayors.

-In May 2022, Bloomberg announced the launch of a $50 million national program to ensure that all cities and towns have access federal infrastructure funding, to drive local recovery and aid in improving communities for residents. the Local Infrastructure Hub: Support for U.S. Cities and Towns to Put Federal Funding to Work for Residents, aims to connect city leaders to experts to develop clarity and direction in the application process for federal infrastructure.
+In May 2022, Bloomberg announced the launch of a $50 million national program to ensure that all cities and towns have access to federal infrastructure funding, to drive local recovery and aid in improving communities for residents. the Local Infrastructure Hub: Support for U.S. Cities and Towns to Put Federal Funding to Work for Residents, aims to connect city leaders to experts to develop clarity and direction in the application process for federal infrastructure.
 This is aimed to be done by understanding the 400 funding opportunities offered by the government and developing competitive funding applications.

 Education

 Bloomberg Philanthropies focuses on driving public policy initiatives and education leadership at a local level as a means to improving America's school system.
 To date, the organization's education giving has been split between charitable, legislative and political initiatives.
 In October 2014, Bloomberg Philanthropies launched a $10 million program to help top-performing students from low- and middle-income families apply to and graduate from the nation's top colleges.
 By December 2016, it pledged to give $1.7 million to the American Talent Initiative, a program run by the College Excellence Program at the Aspen Institute and Ithaka S+R, a consulting subsidiary of Ithaka Harbors.

 In April 2022, Bloomberg Philanthropies announced three grants totalling $200 million in support of public charter schools.
 The receipts were Harlem Children's Zone's, Promise Academy and Success Academy.

+In 2024, Bloomberg Philanthropies pledged to spend $250 million over five years in an initiative that created 10 healthcare-focused high schools training students for high-demand healthcare jobs.